ZEISS-PiWeb/PiWeb-Api/README.md

 ![ZEISS PiWeb](https://github.com/ZEISS-PiWeb/PiWeb-Api/blob/master/Logo.png)

-PiWeb-API is a communication interface for the quality data managament system [ZEISS PiWeb](http://www.zeiss.com/industrial-metrology/en_de/products/software/piweb.html).
-The interface is based on a HTTP/S web service architecture.
+The PiWeb-API is a communication interface for the quality data managament system [ZEISS PiWeb](http://www.zeiss.com/industrial-metrology/en_de/products/software/piweb.html).
+The interface is based on an HTTP/S web service architecture.

-#### What is PiWeb-API?
+#### What's the PiWeb-API?

-PiWeb-API provides an extensive set of web service endpoints for reading and writing measurement and quality data into the PiWeb server.
-It is very easy with these HTTP/S based endpoints to read and write the inspection plan structure as well as measurement and measurement values.
+The PiWeb-API provides an extensive set of web service endpoints for reading and writing measurement and quality data from and to the PiWeb server.
+With these HTTP/S endpoints it is very easy to read and write the inspection plan structure as well as measurements and measurement values.

 #####Fetching the attribute configuration: